-If you haven’t realised until now, I am a sucker for simple but nutritious dishes.
-My biggest goal with this blog is to show everyone how easy the vegan lifestyle actually is and this recipe is definitely a proof of that.
+If you haven’t realised by now, I am a sucker for simple but nutritious dishes.
+My biggest goal with this blog is to show everyone how easy the vegan lifestyle actually is and this recipe is definitely proof of that.

-This creamy and easy-to-make sun-dried tomato pasta requires only a couple of main ingredients and a blender.
+This creamy and easy to make vegan sun-dried tomato pasta requires only a couple of main ingredients and a blender.
 There is, of course, an alternative in case you don’t have a blender so don’t worry.

 - Sun-dried tomatoes – preferably from a jar as you can then use the remaining oil from a jar to saute the garlic but the dry ones will work just as good.

 - Cashew nuts (or dairy-free cooking cream) – my favourite cream for any pasta sauce or just that additional creamy kick to any dish are definitely blended cashews.
 If you have a high-speed blender, there is no need for presoaking.
 In case you don’t, just cover the cashews with hot water and let them soak for about an hour or so to soften up a bit.
 As I mentioned, alternatively you can use any dairy-free creamer from the shop to give a nice creamy texture.